 - Meatballs - you can start to slice them into smaller pieces once their pincer grasp develops.
 Try these butternut squash baby meatballs or Baked quinoa and mushroom meatballs.

-- Ground beef mash – while hands will continue to be their best tool, offer a spoon early and often.
-You can start adding more texture by mixing in some chopped vegetables, nuts.
-You can also combine with oatmeal, rice, mashed avocado, lentils, thick dips, etc. and shape into balls (pictured: ground beef + spinach + oatmeal + cumin)
+- Ground beef mash - while hands will continue to be their best tool, offer a spoon early and often.
+You can start adding more texture by mixing in some finely chopped raw vegetables.

 - Slow cooked/ pressure cooked: Such an effortless way to achieve that perfect level of tenderness and flavor in beef!